 Sift together the flour, baking powder, and salt into 1 bowl.

-In another bowl, whisk together the yogurt, 1 cup sugar, the eggs, lemon zest, and vanilla.
+whisk together the yogurt, 1 cup sugar, the eggs, lemon zest, and vanilla.

 Slowly whisk the dry ingredients into the wet ingredients.